Why Choose Cedars-Sinai Marina del Rey Hospital for Spermatocele Treatment?

 - Consuming more tomatoes as they contain antioxidants that prevent tissue damage;

 - Releasing the accumulated sperm regularly can reduce the chance of developing a spermatocele;

 - Applying topical iodine on the scrotum can help decrease the size of the spermatocele.

 Since the exact causes of spermatocele are unknown, there are no ways to prevent spermatocele.
 It is important though to conduct testicular self-exams as they can help detect any masses that may appear on the testicles.

 Regular self-examination is important, but it should not replace a doctor’s examination.

 Are you suffering from spermatocele?
-You can always learn more about spermatoceles and how to treat and cure them by getting in touch with our highly-skilled urologists at Marina Del Rey Hospital.
+You can always learn more about spermatoceles and how to treat and cure them by getting in touch with our highly-skilled urologists at Cedars-Sinai Marina del Rey Hospital.